 What causes Acne?

-Clogged skin pores are the common precursor to all types of acne – blackheads, whiteheads, pimples and cysts.
-Hormone surges associated with puberty, menstruation or other conditions cause excessive skin oil (called sebum) that promotes clogging of pores.
+Clogged skin pores are the common precursor to all types of acne: blackheads, whiteheads, pimples and cysts.
+Hormone surges associated with puberty, menstruation and other conditions cause excessive skin oil (called sebum) that promotes clogging of pores.
 Blackheads (called open comedones) are sebum and dead skin clogged pores that are open to the skin surface.
 Whiteheads (called closed comedones) develop when the surface opening becomes blocked.
 Excess sebum also promotes overgrowth of bacteria that cause inflammatory acne, or pimples, that appear red, warm, swollen or painful.
 Larger, deeper inflammatory acne lesions are called acne cysts or nodules.
 Acne cysts or nodules can be very painful and may heal with scarring.
 Heredity factors also play a role in acne and or acne scar development.

 #1 – Acne is caused by poor hygiene.

 #2 – Acne is caused by diet.
 Extensive scientific studies have failed to demonstrate a clear relationship between diet and acne.
 However, more recent studies show that a high glycemic index diet (i.e. foods rich in carbohydrates) may promote acne.
 Eating greasy, fatty foods has not been proven to cause or aggravate acne.
 However, working in an oily environment, such as a kitchen with fry vats, can promote acne because these cooking oils tend to get on your skin and block pores like sebum does.